corelan/pyencfsgui/README.md

 In order for pyencfsgui to be able to function, you need to install the following dependencies:

-- python3 (3.9.x or higher)
+- python3 (3.9.x or higher, tested with newer Python 3 releases as well)
-- python3 libraries: PyQT5, pycrypto
+- python3 libraries: PyQt5, and either `pycrypto` or a maintained replacement such as `pycryptodome`

 Of course, as pyencfsgui relies on encfs and/or gocryptfs, those utilities need to be installed as well.
 - encfs (1.9.x) and/or gocryptfs (1.8.x)